01 November 2024

 During my first year at university, I took general studies, which included introductory classes in both drawing and sculpting.
 Originally, my plan was to take a year or so of general classes before enrolling in a specialized program in what was then called “Commercial Art.”
 However, during an orientation for the program, I realized the demanding schedule would allow little time for electives and interfere with my part-time job as an illustrator for a non-profit outreach newspaper—a job that paid little but that I loved.

 So I declared an Art Major with a specialization in Sculpting.
 Having worked with clay in high school, I felt it would be worthwhile to continue exploring the medium.
-University art training typically includes Life Drawing and Life Sculpting, with live nude models as references in class.
+At that time, university art training typically included Life Drawing and Life Sculpting, with live nude models as references in class.
 Since my focus was sculpting, I looked forward to an assignment involving the creation of a figure in wax that would be cast in bronze.

 I had a penchant for thinking beyond the syllabus, and I already envisioned a specific figure for the assignment.
 I wanted to cast a bronze figure of the biblical David as a young shepherd—not fully nude, but clothed in a sheepskin tunic and sandals, holding a shepherd's staff.
 I also intended to make it a self-portrait.